TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-04 Symmetric Encryption.md

 [symmatric](https://www.youtube.com/watch?v=AQDCe585Lnc)

 ### Overcome challanges
-find a way to share message and KEY in same public channel with with/to your PEER, this is not possible.
+find a way to share message and KEY in same public channel with with/to your PEER, this is not possible since it is a Symmetrical Encryption.

 ### Results
 slack Shared screenshot